 The Data Protection Laws are concerned with the rights of individuals to gain access to personal information held about them by an organisation or individual within it, and the right to challenge the accuracy of data held.
 The Data Protection Laws relate to data held in any form, including written notes and records, not just electronic data.
-We always like to hear from our customers and so we encourage feedback of any nature, including complaints.
-Our Complaints Procedure explains how we handle the complaints we receive.

 This document summarises the implication of the Data Protection Laws for Alliance Learning and sets out Alliance Learning’s general Policy on adherence to the Data Protection Laws, and offers specific guidance relating to:

 - Procurement, storage, disposal and release of personal data;

 - Examination procedures;

 - Supplying, requesting and receiving 'confidential' references;

 The data protection principles.
 The Data Protection Laws require that all staff and others who process or use personal information must ensure that they adhere to the data protection principles.
 In summary these require that personal data, including sensitive data, shall: